Savannah History Remix

 Noah Prince (he/him) is a graduate student at Georgia Southern University, where he is studying Public History.
-He received his BA in History and Religious Studies from GSU.
+He received his BA in History and Religious Studies from Georgia Southern University.
 As a queer Jew living in the Deep South, he understands the importance of diversifying histories highlighted in museums and historic sites.
 Most of his work revolves around teaching erased histories of marginalized groups such as Black Americans, LGBTQ+ citizens, and religious minorities.
 Noah hopes to continue to make proactive change in his home state of Georgia.

 The author can be contacted at email@example.com